Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Performance Benchmarks

-On the other extreme, from \cref{fig:cpuvecscalingn32}, we see that the closest competitor to our implementation at most values of $n_v$ in the regime of $\sim 400-450$ DoFs per core is the cell-matrix implementation.
-For some values of $n_v<16$, the \texttt{deal.II} matrix-free implementation is still superior to the cell-matrix implementation.
-We attribute the poor scaling of the \texttt{deal.II} matrix-free implementation to the utilization of SIMD vectorization for FE-cells becomes inefficient in this regime as there are fewer FE-cells per \texttt{MPI} task.
-On the other hand, our implementation does not have this drawback.
-We note that our implementation shows a performance improvement ranging from 2.30x to 5.13x over the closest baseline implementation in this scaling regime.
+\cref{fig:cpuvecscalingn32} shows benchmark comparisons in the extreme scaling regime with $\sim670-700$ DoFs per \texttt{MPI} task.
+To this end, we observe poor scaling behavior of the \texttt{deal.II} matrix-free implementation, attributed to the inefficient utilization of SIMD vectorization for FE cells because there are fewer FE cells per \texttt{MPI} task in this regime.
+However, the proposed matrix-free implementation does not suffer from this drawback.
+Furthermore, our implementation shows a performance improvement ranging from 2.9x -- 5.9x over the \texttt{deal.II} matrix-free implementation and 2.4x -- 4.4x over the cell-matrix implementation in this scaling regime (for $n_v\geq64$).

+We further benchmark our implementation for the case $n_q>n_p$ and, to that end, choose $n_q=n_p+2$ for our investigations.
+We achieve a performance improvement ranging from 3\% -- 29\% over the \texttt{deal.II} matrix-free implementation, and speedups ranging from 1.8x -- 19.9x over the cell-matrix implementation in the regime of $\sim43k-45k$ DoFs per \texttt{MPI} task.
+On the other extreme, in the regime of $\sim670-700$ DoFs per \texttt{MPI} task, we achieve speedups ranging from 2.8x -- 7.3x over the \texttt{deal.II} matrix-free implementation and 1.2x -- 5.4x over the cell-matrix implementation (for $n_v\geq64$).
+A discussion of these results is provided in the Appendix (see \cref{fig:cpunq})

-\subsection{GPU Benchmarks}
+\subsubsection{GPU Benchmarks}